 The most famous Sufi mystic poet in the Persian language, Rūmī, in full Jalāl al-Dīn Rūmī, known in Persia as Jalāl ad-Dīn Muhammad Balkhī (also simply called Mowlana or Mowlavi – an honorific meaning “our master”) was born c.
 September 30, 1207, Balkh of Afghanistan on the eastern edge of the Persian Empire of that time—died December 17, 1273, Konya [in current Turkey]).
 Rumi is globally renowned for his lyrics and for his didactic epic Masnavi-e Maʿnavi (“Spiritual Couplets”), which widely influenced mystical thought and literature throughout the Muslim world.
 After his death, his followers were organized as the Mowlawiyeh order.

-Rumi’s biography
+Rumi’s Biography

-Rumi’s father, Bahāʾ al-Dīn Walad, was a famous mystical theologian, author, and teacher.
-Because of his Sufi beliefs led to a dispute with local government or maybe the threat of the approaching Mongols, Bahaʾ al-Din and his family left their home town of Balkh about 1218.
-It’s said that in Nīshāpūr, Iran, young Rumi met Aṭṭār, a very famous mystical poet, who blessed Jalal al-Din and this meeting opened his eyes to find his way of life.
-After a pilgrimage to Mecca and long journeys, the family reached Anatolia (present Turkey – called Rūm at that time) a peaceful and prospers region under the rule of the Turkish Seljuq dynasty.
+After a pilgrimage to Mecca and long journeys, the family reached Anatolia (present Turkey – called Rūm at that time) a peaceful and prospers region under the rule of the Turkish Seljuk Empire.
 After a few years, Rumi’s father was invited to stay at the capital, Konya, in 1228.
 Here, Bahāʾ al-Dīn Walad started to teach at one of the numerous theological schools; after his death in 1231 he was succeeded in this capacity by his son.

 Rumi had many fans and admirers.
 According to historians, when his assembly was held, the crowd was so large that the surrounding alleys were full of his lovers, but his life changed when such a great and popular leader met with Shams Tabrizi – A wandering Mystic.
+Rumi’s life took a transformative turn when he encountered Shams, who had a profound impact on Rumi, serving as his spiritual guide and mentor.
+Their intense companionship sparked a deep spiritual awakening within Rumi, leading him to embark on a lifelong journey of self-discovery and divine love.
+He spent much of his life traveling extensively throughout the Middle East.

 Shams Tabrizi